 Chateau Carsin is owned by the Berglund family and managed by Juha Berglund.
 Together with her daughter Nea they run the winery and the vineyards.
 Nea is responsible for the winemaking and the vineyards and she works closely together with Pascal, the viticultural manager and Thomas, the consultant.

-Soline & Dylan work in the vineyards all year long and Soline also helps Pascal in the labelling and packaging.
+Soline & Marvin work in the vineyards all year long and Soline also helps Pascal in the labelling and packaging.
 Sandrine takes care of office work and administration.
 Samuli works as a part-time help in both cellar and in the vineyards and Nicole takes care of the house.

 Jukka is responsible for our sales in Finland and he is the only one located in Helsinki instead of Bordeaux.
 During harvest, Carsin also receives dozens of volunteers, mostly from Finland, who come and help with the harvest work.

 Today, the effort is put into the work in the vineyards and less in the cellar.
 The wines present the authentic characters of the soils in the different vineyards.
 Most of the work in the vineyard is done by hand and the practices are sustainable and respectable.
 We are under conversion for organic viticulture and from vintage 2021 onwards, all wines will be officially organic.